Mfanafuthis/TaskManager2/README.md

 * [Acknowledgements](#acknowledgements)
 * [Contact](#contacts)
 ## GENERAL INFORMATION
-The program with works two text files, user.txt and tasks.txt.
+The program with works four text files, task_overview.txr, user_overview.txt user.txt and tasks.txt.
 It stores a list of all the tasks that the team is working on in tasks.txt file. user.txt stores the username and password for each user that has permission to use the program
 ## TECHNOLOGIES USED
 * Python IDLE 3.10